Melanee-Melanee/Resin_Calculator/README.md

 # Resin_Calculator

-This app can estimate the amount of resin using for any chemicalc, industrial and artistic purposes.
+This app can estimate the amount of resin consumption for any chemical, industrial and artistic purposes.